UN-OCHA/ghi-site/README.md

 DATABASE SETUP
 --------------

-A database has been created automatically as part of the stack setup above.
+A database has been created automatically as part of the stack setup above, but it has no content yet.

-Pull a database dump from [here](https://snapshots.aws.ahconu.org/ghi) to get a fresh copy and seed your local database.
+Pull a database dump from [snapshots](https://snapshots.aws.ahconu.org/ghi) to get a fresh copy and seed your local database.

 COMPOSER